wtruscott/startup-matchmaker/README.md

 ### 1.Instagram Quotes - EST TIME: 1hr

+- Fork and clone this repo
+- Change into the new directory
 - Go to [Startup Matchmaker](./startup-matchmaker/README.md).
 - When completed submit your repo link via the HW Submission Form pinned to the classroom channel.